 How to Grow Phlox Flowers

-Here is an old fashioned annual flower, that deserves more recognition than
+Phlox plants are an old fashioned annual flower, that deserves more recognition

 Compact is an understatement, as these plants grow only 6-18 inches tall.

-The most common Phlox is annual.
+The most common Phlox are annuals.
 There are also perennial varieties.

 Despite their small size, Phlox make good cut flowers, and are great in